-I study biology through mathematical models.
-My main focus is on investigating stochastically induced phenomena as extinction or invasion of genetic traits or species.
-To put it (even) more broadly: I am interested in noise in populations and cells.
+I study biology through mathematical models, primarily stochastically induced phenomena like extinction or invasion of genetic traits or species.

-My fields of application can be split into Biochemical Systems and Evolution & Ecology.
-Most of my models are built on individual based dynamics and their large population approximations.
+My fields of interest are Biochemical Systems (gene regulatory networks), Ecology, Evolution and Epidemiology.
+Most of my models are built on individual-based dynamics and their large population approximations.

-One of the most interesting current concepts (in my opinion) is to connect ecological processes with evolutionary dynamics.
-Studying fixation probabilities of traits in these scenarios poses a great challenge due to the increased complexity as opposed to usual evolutionary models.
-More precisely I try to answer the following question: how does demographic or environmental stochasticity affect evolutionary dynamics?
+One of the most interesting concepts (in my opinion) is the connection of ecological processes and evolutionary dynamics.
+Studying fixation probabilities of traits in these scenarios poses a great challenge due to the increased complexity as opposed to “classical” evolutionary models.
+More precisely, I try to answer the following question: how does demographic or environmental stochasticity, spatial structure or the interaction of different species affect the evolutionary dynamics?